yayaasd/devicelookup/README.md

         }
 ```

-## Adjust the config files
+### 3) adjust the config files
 fill in your config information.
-There are two files (config = prime / configCC = CatalystCenter).
+There are two files (config.php = prime / configCC.php = CatalystCenter).
-Make sure you're using a dedicated API user with the needed rights/limitations
+Make sure you're using a dedicated API user with the needed rights/limitations.